BM 510x180x70 [4x M8]

 Apart from immense strength, neodymium magnets have the following advantages:

-- Key role in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical apparatus or other advanced devices.
+- Wide application in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: